Stochastic Processes and Statistical Mechanics: Stochastic Process

 \subsection{Space of Trajectories}

-In its most elementary form a discrete stochastic process consists of a set $\mathscr X$ from which stochastic variable $X$ receives values, and a rule that determines the subset $\mathscr X'$ of values that are accessible from current state.
+At its most elementary level a discrete stochastic process consists of a set $\mathscr X$ from which stochastic variable $X$ receives values, and a rule that determines the subset $\mathscr X'$ of values that are accessible from current state.
 In a lattice walk (Fig.\ \ref{fig_walk}a) $\mathscr X$ is the set of lattice points and $\mathscr X'$ is the set of neighboring sites of the site visited last.
 A more complex walk can be constructed by allowing the walker to advance to a free neighbor of any previously occupied site (Fig.\ \ref{fig_walk}b).
 This walk produces a lattice cluster and generates a richer set of structures that includes the random coils produced by the simpler version.
-We will use the lattice cluster as an example throughout our discussion, mainly to emphasize that the details of the process and its degree of complexity are not important.
+Many more walks can be generated under various other rules.
+In the development that follows will use the lattice cluster as as a concrete example for visualizing the theory with the understanding that the details of the walk are unimportant.

 An ordered sequence of transitions forms a \textit{trajectory}.
-The \textit{generation} $g$ of the trajectory is the number of transitions it contains, with $g=0$ representing the null state (no transition).
+The generation $g$ of the trajectory is the number of transitions it contains, with $g=0$ representing the null state (no transition).
 The set of all trajectories that can be constructed in $g$ steps starting from the null state forms a space that we notate $\ee_g$.
-We partition this space into non overlapping subsets that we call \textit{classes}.
-This can be accomplished by any rule that assigns trajectories to classes in an unambiguous manner.
-In this sense ``class'' stands for a generic property of the walk, e.g., number of transitions it contains, last visited site, radius of gyration, etc. When a trajectory in some class $i$ of generation $g-1$ undergoes a transition it forms a new trajectory in some class $j$ of generation $g$.
-This amounts to a transition $i\to j$ between classes that can be represented in the form of a directed layered graph, as illustrated in Fig.\ \ref{fig_rCluster_class}.
-The graph is layered by generation and is strictly directed from one generation to the next.
-The parents of class $j$ in generation $g$ is the set of all classes $i$ in generation $g-1$ that emit a transition to offspring class $j$.
+We partition this space into non overlapping subsets that we call \textit{classes} according to some property of the walk.
+Using the random cluster as an example, we define class as the set of clusters with the same structure, namely, clusters that can be made to coincide under translation, rotation and reflection operations on the lattice.
+In general, classes can be defined by any property of the trajectory, for example, radius of gyration, energy under an assumed interaction between occupied sites, and so on.